The Cult of Disposable Heroes is Born

 By October 1944, no sane person believed Japan could win the war anymore.
 Two years of steady defeat and constant retreat had dispelled that notion.
 The battles of 1942 and 1943, at Coral Sea and Midway, and the long, grinding Solomon campaign, had chipped away at Japanese air and naval strength.
 Both sides took heavy losses, but America replaced what it lost and then some.
 Japan simply couldn't.

 That should come as no surprise.
 Japan's industrial capacity was only about 10% of America's and lacked easy access to the natural resources needed to wage modern warfare.
-[2] It depended on crude oil from the distant (and therefore vulnerable) East Indies.
+[2] For example, it depended on crude oil from the distant (and therefore vulnerable) East Indies.

 Even more troubling, America, the nation Japan so foolishly picked a fight with, had been supplying 80% of its oil up to 1940.
 [3] A defensible and adequate alternative to that lost American oil was never found.
 That turned into a massive problem after the invasion of the Philippines in October 1944 cut the Japanese empire in two.